tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    the reader is truncated.
    If longer, the stream is extended by as many PCM frames as needed.
    Again, padding frames have a value of 0.

+   If ``forward_close`` is True, calls to :meth:`PCMReaderWindow.close` are passed along to the wrapped :class:`PCMReader` object.
+   Otherwise, the close is confined to the :class:`PCMReaderWindow` object.
+   This may be necessary when encoding sub-streams from a larger stream in which closing the larger stream after each encode isn't desirable.

 LimitedPCMReader Objects
 ^^^^^^^^^^^^^^^^^^^^^^^^